 In Richmond settings will continue to apply a term in advance for support via the EYSIF, as was the case with the SEND Grant.

 In Kingston the EYSIF replaces the Inclusion Grant.
 Kingston settings will now be required to make termly applications per child.

-Early Years SEN Inclusion Fund Applications for Spring 2020 window opens:-
+Early Years SEN Inclusion Fund Applications for Summer 2020 window opens:-

 Important things to check and consider before making an application